Shoma Uno: 2023–2024 season

-Post-competitive career
+Hiatus: 2024–2026

-In 2023, during the off-season, Uno was cast to play the lead role of Monkey D. Luffy for the summer ice show One Piece on Ice.
-He would appear in Stéphane Lambiel's production of The Sorcerer's Apprentice in Champéry, Switzerland, in August 2024, and will reprise his role as Monkey D. Luffy in new One Piece shows scheduled for September 2024.
+In 2023, during the off-season, Uno was cast to play the lead role of Monkey D. Luffy for the summer ice show One Piece on Ice He would appear in Stéphane Lambiel's production of The Sorcerer's Apprentice in Champéry, Switzerland, in August 2024, and reprised his role as Monkey D. Luffy in One Piece shows that took place in September 2024.

 During the 2024 Paris Olympics, a medal ceremony was organized for Uno and his teammates from the 2022 Olympic Figure Skating Team Event to receive their Olympic silver medals.
 Although Uno was unable to attend the ceremony due to scheduling conflicts, he expressed happiness that his teammates would have a ceremony to attend.
 Uno's Team Event Olympic silver medal was eventually delivered to him.
 During the gala exhibition at the 2024 NHK Trophy, all members of the 2022 Olympic Team Event, including Uno, were invited to center stage, wearing their Olympic costumes and Olympic medals, in celebration of their achievement.

+From June 2025 to February 2026, Uno produced and completed his first self-produced ice show, titled Ice Brave.
+The first edition of Ice Brave premiered at Aichi, Uno's home prefecture, before continuing to Fukuoka and Niigata.
+The cast of Ice Brave includes fellow Japanese professional skaters Marin Honda and Rika Hongo as well as the members of Prince Ice World, with Uno's coach Stéphane Lambiel participating as the show's only guest skater.
+The second edition continued without Lambiel to Kyoto, Tokyo, Yamanashi, Shimane and Miyagi, before ending in a special edition in Shin-Yokohama.
+The show runs for 90 minutes non-stop without any ice cut intermission or pre-shot video footage, utilizing music used for Uno's programs during his competitive career except for a new street dance-inspired group program and Uno and Honda's new programs.
+For this show, Uno and Honda changed their figure skating blades to a specific model designed by Japanese steel and skating blade company YS Blades for ice dance, and performed to Roberto Cacciapaglia's Wild Side choreographed by Kenji Miyamoto, and Max Richter's re-composition of Antonio Vivaldi's The Four Seasons, choreographed by Jean-Luc Baker.